TariqAlhathloul/Java-Programming-LAB/README.md

 ```

-## After cloning the repository open the terminal and run this command
+## After cloning the repository run this command
 ```
  cd src/JavaProgrammingLAB
 ```